Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 A variable for a menu option in which you would be able to set the amount of crystals the track has in either of the two Crystal Race modes, being able to choose among 10, 15, 20, 25, and 30 crystals for any track.

-Assumed to be menu option that would lead to a standalone Time Trial option, where instead of selecting the Time Trial options inside the Single Player menu, you would have a unique menu for this mode containing the other Time Trial modes.
+Assumed to be either an early name for Race Time Trial, indicating that there were no other Time Trial modes, or a menu option that would lead to a standalone Time Trial option, where instead of selecting the Time Trial options inside the Single Player menu, you would have a unique menu for this mode containing the other Time Trial modes.

 Another scrapped game mode.
-This would have been a mode in which you needed to keep up your boost count .
+This could have been a Time Trial mode in which you needed to keep up your boost count .

 Possibly an earlier name for the Team Race mode, which is a reference to the predecessor game.